sei-relativity/lesson-w05d01-react-intro/12-quiz-time.md

 3. In the component class' `render()` method; you always need it for accurate setup of that class.

 4. In the component class' `render()` method; you only need it if you are changing any initial configurations for that class.

 ```
 PUT YOUR ANSWER HERE
+1. At the top of the component class; you always need it for accurate setup of that class.
 ```